-§ 57.
-Federal Review of Gaming Applicants

-- a.
-Report to the National Indian Gaming Commission - 1.
-When a gaming facility employs a Key Employee or a Primary Management Official, the Gaming Commission shall forward to the National Indian Gaming Commissionmaintain a completed application containing the information listed in 4 CNCA § 52. - 2.
-Prior to issuing a license to a Key Employee or Primary Management Official, and pursuant to the procedures set out in 4 CNCA § 53, the Gaming Commission shall create and maintain an investigative report on each background investigation that includes all of the followingprepare and forward to the National Indian Gaming Commission an investigative report on each background investigation conducted for each Key Employee and Primary Management Official.
-An investigative report shall include all of the following:
+- § 57.
+Federal review of gaming applicants - A. Report to the National Indian Gaming Commission - 1.
+When a gaming facility employs a Key Employee or a Primary Management Official, the Gaming Commission shall maintain a completed application containing the information listed in 4 CNCA § 52. - 2.
+Prior to issuing a license to a Key Employee or Primary Management Official, and pursuant to the procedures set out in 4 CNCA § 53, the Gaming Commission shall create and maintain an investigative report on each background investigation that includes all of the following: - a.
+Steps taken in conducting a background investigation; - b.
+Results obtained; - c.
+Conclusions reached; and - d.
+The basis for those conclusions. - e.
+The Gaming Commission shall submit with the report a copy of the eligibility determination made under 4 CNCA $\S$ 56. - 3.
+No later than sixty (60) days after the applicant begins work, the Gaming Commission shall submit a notice of results of the applicant's background investigation to the NIGC, which shall contain: - a.
+Applicant's name, date of birth, and social security number; - b.
+Date on which applicant began or will begin work as a Key Employee or Primary Management Official; - c.
+A summary of the information presented in the investigative report, which shall at a minimum include a listing of licenses that have been previously denied;